Curb Appeal Tips that will get Buyers in the Door

 Unusual paint colors will have buyers thinking of all the re-painting they'll have to do.

-If your garage door is ugly, painting it the same color as the garage will make it less obtrusive.
+Mask an ugly garage door by painting it the same color as the garage to make it less obtrusive.
 Otherwise, paint it in a shade that complements your exterior house colors.

 Repair any roof problems